Close

 M.A.
 Exhibition Development and Graduate Thesis Exhibition led by Lauren Cornell, Director of the Graduate Program and Chief Curator, and Ian Sullivan, Director of Exhibitions and Operations, and Amanda Bard, Graduate Program Administrator

-This course culminates in the presentation of each student presenting a curated project or exhibition at the Hessel Museum of Art at Bard College.
-Through regular curatorial meetings and workshops, in addition to frequent advising, this course is the framework through which these projects are produced.
-Workshops are led in studio visits, communications, writing contracts and agreements, SketchUp, lighting and sound, construction and design, accessibility, graphic design, building budgets and fundraising, digital exhibitions, and outreach, among other topics of the students’ own recommendation.
+This course culminates in the presentation of individually curated thesis exhibitions at the Hessel Museum of Art.
+Through regular curatorial meetings and workshops, in addition to frequent advising, this course is the framework through which these projects are developed and produced.
+Workshops are led on topics including studio visits, communications, writing contracts and agreements, SketchUp, lighting and sound, construction and design, accessibility, graphic design, building budgets and fundraising, digital exhibitions, and outreach, among others.

-Specialized courses taught by core faculty, as well as visiting curators and scholars, offer studies of the contemporary arts, their expanded contexts, and timely and interdisciplinary discourses upon which they bear.
+Specialized courses led by core faculty, as well as visiting curators, artists, and scholars, offer studies of art in an expanded context and touch on timely and interdisciplinary debate and issues.
 The following are a selection of electives offered in recent years:

-• Space-Time Art: Curating Experimental Sound - Instructed by Sarah Hennies (Fall 2023)
+• Space-Time Art: Curating Experimental Sound - Led by Sarah Hennies (Fall 2023)

 • Contemporary Black Atlantic - Instructed by Kobena Mercer (Spring 2022)

-• New Perspectives on Latin American Art: Roberto Jacoby and Social Institutions - Instructed by Karen Schneider (Fall 2022)
+• Feliciano Centurión and New Perspectives on Latin American Art - Instructed by Karin Schneider (Fall 2021)

 • Beyond Colonial Distinctions: Concerning Human – Non-Human Allyship - Instructed by Ama Josephine B. Johnstone (Spring 2021)